Related Pages

 Body

-Gary Fong WhaleTail made of translucent plastic that is rather thick and heavy.
+Gary Fong WhaleTail is made of translucent plastic that is rather thick and heavy.
 The WhaleTail Studio version weighs around 160 gram depending on the spacer size.
-Being so heavy, it is practically useless with some flashguns (like Metz 48 AF-1 or Metz 58 AF-1) that do not lock at angled head position.
+Being so heavy, it is practically useless with some flashguns (like Metz 48 AF-1, for example) that do not lock at angled head position.

 Gary Fong WhaleTail flash diffuser: back and top flaps open Gary Fong WhaleTail flash diffuser: back flap open